aliyun/Resource-Orchestration-Service-Cloud-Development-Kit/multiple-languages/js/package/lib/init-templates/app/csharp/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to your ROS CDK C# project!

-This is a blank project for TypeScript development with CDK.
+This is a blank project for C# development with Ros CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+It uses the [.NET Core CLI](https://docs.microsoft.com/dotnet/articles/core/) to compile and execute your project.

 ## Useful commands

-* `npm run build`         compile typescript to js
+* `dotnet build src`      compile this app
+* `dotnet restore`        Install project package
-* `npm run test`          perform the jest unit tests
+* `dotnet test`           perform the csharp unit tests
+* `ros-cdk list`          List stacks in an application
 * `ros-cdk list-stacks`   List all stacks
-* `ros-cdk list`          List stacks in an application
 * `ros-cdk deploy`        deploy this stack to your default ros account/region
 * `ros-cdk event`         Get resource events within the resource stack
 * `ros-cdk output`        Get the output information of resource stack